joshuacox/reactionetes/README.md

 Same but export a bunch of env vars beforehand

 Warning!
 Of note the 'none' driver will throw a warning, and should only be used on a VM that is for testing only.
+By default it uses the virtualbox driver, there is also the kvm and kvm2 drivers.

 ```
 export MINIKUBE_CPU=4